How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 Experienced owners and tenants can guide you on your specific case.

-Are you in the process of selling your apartment or have you already sold it without a real estate agency?
-Tell us in the comments how it went, in which city, and what was the most difficult part of the process.
-Other owners' experience is the best resource for someone just starting out.
+Are you in the process of selling your apartment or have you already done it without a real estate agency?
+Tell us in the comments how it went, in what city, and what was the most difficult part of the process.
+The experience of other owners is the best resource for those just starting out.

 Comments